 In the spring, as new growth begins to emerge, apply a boxwood or shrub fertilizer.
 This helps to encourage the production of healthy new growth.

-The plants will also require regular pruning.
+The boxwood will also require regular pruning.

 Box plants require regular pruning.
 This helps to promote healthy, new growth.
 It also helps to prevent overcrowding and keeps plants healthy by allowing light and air to reach the center of the plant.

-How to Prune Boxwood
+How to Prune Boxwood Shrubs

 When pruning remember the more your prune back the more new growth will emerge.
 While this may look good, too much dense outer foliage will prevent light and air from reaching the center of the plant.
 This can harm the health of the plant.